qwerty541/dns-bench/README.md

 - Threads count configuration.
 By default, 8 threads are used.
 - Timeout configuration.
 By default, 3 seconds timeout is used.
 - Domain configuration.
 By default, google.com domain is used.
+- Protocol configuration, either TCP or UDP.
+By default, UDP is used.

 ### List of built-in DNS servers